EcoCoin aims to reduce the number of plastic bags used at Penn State while also supporting student philanthropic efforts.

 Dollars donated back to student philanthropic efforts.

-Customers who check out at the bookstore will have the option to take a plastic bag or receive an EcoCoin.
+Customers will have the option to take a plastic bag or receive an EcoCoin.
 Customers can then place that EcoCoin into one of three boxes, each one representing a student philanthropy organization engaged in social impact for sustainable development.
-Each EcoCoin represents a 5-cent donation made by the Penn State Bookstore.
+Each EcoCoin represents a 5-cent donation made by the Penn State Bookstore/Residential Dining.
 On top of the total amount collected through EcoCoins, the Penn State Bookstore will contribute $500 per semester to each organization.

 According to Paul Shrivastava, Chief Sustainability Officer and director of the Sustainability Institute, one of the sustainability goals for the University is comprehensive waste management.